 Here, Dr Dimiter Prodanov discusses the results and perspectives of NanoStreeM, a consortium which examines occupational safety of nanomaterials

-It is generally accepted that the recently developed and upcoming variety in nanomaterials will provide challenges for assessing their risks.
+It is generally anticipated that the recently developed first-generation and upcoming second generation active nanomaterials pose challenges for assessing their risks.
 Therefore, a variety of new risk assessment tools have been developed.
 Acceptance and use of one or another risk assessment framework can have a wide range of economic and safety repercussions, therefore it is of considerable science policy interest.
 For example, in the European Union, nanosafety research has been supported throughout the last 3 EU Framework Programmes.
 Whereas only five nanosafety projects were funded in the 6th Framework Programme, around 50 projects and initiatives on nanosafety were funded in the 7th Framework Programme, between 2007 and 2013.
 By 2018, 19 projects had been funded under H2020.
 In the USA, the National Institute of Occupational Safety and Health (NIOSH) is the leading federal agency conducting research and providing guidance on the occupational safety and health implications and applications of nanotechnology.
 International regulatory science efforts are coordinated by the Organisation for Economic Co-operation and Development (OECD).
-On the other hand, it should be noted that partially because of this vigorous science policy interest, the number of publications dealing with the toxicology of nanomaterials has increased tremendously, although most studies are not directly applicable in the industrial setting for risk assessment of Engineered Nanomaterials (ENMs).
+On the other hand, it should be noted that partially because of this vigorous science policy interest, the number of publications dealing with the toxicology of nanomaterials has increased tremendously, although most studies are not directly applicable in industry setting for risk assessment of Engineered Nanomaterials (ENMs).

-The NanoStreeM consortium has taken up the challenge in defining a road map of occupational safety of nanomaterials in nanoelectronics where we have identified the existing gaps in our knowledge and formulated a number of recommendations for their mitigation.
+Throughout its operation from 2016 till 2018, the NanoStreeM consortium defined a road map of occupational safety of nanomaterials in nanoelectronics where we have identified the existing gaps in the present knowledge and formulated a number of recommendations for their mitigation.
 Definite needs for competencies development were established in terms of informing about the physicochemical properties of nanomaterials, a dedicated nanotoxicology knowledge base, and about the limitations of the traditional occupational chemical risk assessment.
 To meet these needs, the project composed nanosafety training packages, as one of its major outcomes.
-The project partners Tyndall, The French Alternative Energies and Atomic Energy Commission (CEA), and Imec composed three dedicated training courses focusing on semiconductor industry processes and the cleanroom environment.
+As a final outcome, the project partners Tyndall, The French Alternative Energies and Atomic Energy Commission (CEA), and Imec composed three dedicated training courses focusing on semiconductor industry processes and the cleanroom environment.
 Developed training packages will be used by the semiconductor industry and the partnering institutions after the end of the project.

-The NanoStreeM project demonstrated that the nanoparticle emissions in normal operation mode of cleanroom processing tools are not likely to occur.
-Therefore, future studies in the semiconductor industry should focus on the assessment of the environmental impact, product end-of-life, and recovery of valuable elements through recycling.
+The NanoStreeM project demonstrated that the nanoparticle emissions in normal operation mode are not likely to occur.
+Therefore, future studies in the semiconductor industry should focus on the assessment of the fully lifecycle, including the environmental impact, product end-of-life, and recovery of valuable elements through recycling.
 Finally, the NanoStreeM project has identified some key challenges and data gaps, which the industry is facing.
-On the first place, it is the lack of reliable data on nanoform toxicity.
+On the first place, it is lack of reliable data on nanoform toxicity.
 Persistence of such gap inadvertently leads to uncertainty in regulations.
 Therefore, it is necessary to identify how much uncertainty is acceptable in terms of cost and impact.
 Secondly, risk assessment methods for nanomaterials are far from mature, which makes their application very difficult in an industrial setting.
 Therefore, innovation guided by the Safe By Design principle must be aided by ongoing and future regulatory research.
-Finally, it is important to identify appropriate sources of information and communication channels for all actors along the supply chain, including the general public.
+Finally, it will be important to identify appropriate sources of information and communication channels for all actors along the supply chain, including the general public.